Python SDK

 |---|---|---|

-jwks_url | jwks_uri | Public keys for local JWT verification. |
+jwks_url | JWKS endpoint | Required for JWT validation modes |

-resource_server_id | id | The UUID of this resource server. |
+resource_server_id | Application detail panel, field id | UUID |

-For container deployments, use from_env() instead of hand-constructing:
+For container deployments, use from_env():

-from authsec_sdk.runtime import from_env, mount_mcp
+from authsec_sdk import from_env, mount_mcp

 cfg = from_env() # reads AUTHSEC_* env vars

-cfg.validate() # raises ValueError on any misconfiguration
+cfg.validate() # raises ValueError on misconfiguration

 mount_mcp(app, "/mcp", your_handler, cfg)